Guidance & Support: Pregnant Again after Abortion

 This is how Melanie* described her situation during a Profemina counseling session.
 Does her story resonate with you in some way?

-(*The name was altered to protect her privacy)
+(*The name was changed to protect her identity)

 FAQs